Baby Prints Franchise

-The brainchild of mother-of-two Maija Pykett, Smallprint is the original silver keepsake company.
+The brainchild of mother-of-two Maija Pykett, Smallprint is a baby prints franchise.
 Her beautiful and highly emotive products capture a moment in time.
 Through franchising, the Smallprint experience has touched many thousands of customers, while providing mums (in particular) with a flexible, home-based business opportunity.

 Smallprint launched its first franchise in September 2006.
 Today, it numbers some 100 franchisees across five continents.
-The brand has grown to include a bereavement sub brand (Memory Treasures) and a separate pet brand (Silver Pet Prints).
+The brand has grown to include a bereavement sub brand (Memory Treasures) and a separate pet brand (Silver Pet Prints) providing a baby prints franchise.

 There are many business development opportunities, with a typical franchisee founding their business with their immediate network of friends, family and local community and expanding to develop a variety of business-to-consumer and business-to-business opportunities in their exclusive territory.
 Retailers, venues, hospitals, hospices and funeral service providers are just some examples of relevant business development opportunities.